Analyzing $t\bar{t}Z$-couplings at the future $e^-p$ collider: Analysis and results

 The off-diagonal panels show the two-dimensional credible regions for each pair of couplings.
 Compared to the two-parameter $\chi^2$ analysis in \autoref{two_param_luminosity_contours}, the MCMC approach provides a more comprehensive exploration of the parameter space by fully marginalizing over all other couplings.
 As a result, the credible contours obtained from MCMC are generally broader than those from the two-parameter projections, which assume all other couplings are fixed to their SM values.
-While the correlations observed in the MCMC results are somewhat weaker, they remain qualitatively consistent with those seen in the two-parameter analysis.
+While the correlations observed in the MCMC results are somewhat weaker at 50 fb$^{-1}$ of luminosity, they remain qualitatively consistent for the higher luminosities with those seen in the two-parameter analysis.

-Quantitatively, the multi-parameter analysis yields broader C.L. for all couplings compared to the two-parameter results, as expected when accounting for correlations among all parameters.
-At $1000,\mathrm{fb}^{-1}$, the constraint on $\Delta C_{1V}$ narrows slightly from $[-1.045,\,0.493]$ in the two-parameter analysis to $[-0.706,\,0.822]$ in the fully marginalized case.
-For $\Delta C_{1A}$, the interval also becomes tighter, changing from $[-0.184,\,0.34]$ to $[-0.144,\,0.255]$.
-For $C_{2V}$ and $C_{2A}$, the marginalized bounds become slightly tighter, with $C_{2V}$ remaining nearly symmetric about zero, while $C_{2A}$ exhibits a modest asymmetry.
-This behavior reflects the more realistic estimation of uncertainties provided by the multi-parameter MCMC approach, which incorporates parameter correlations often neglected in simplified analyses.
+Quantitatively, the multi-parameter analysis yields broader confidence intervals for the couplings $C_{2V}$ and $C_{2A}$ compared to the two-parameter results, as expected when correlations among all parameters are taken into account.
+In contrast, the simultaneous limits obtained for $\Delta C_{1V}$ and $\Delta C_{1A}$ are slightly tighter than those of the two-parameter analysis.
+These differences arise because, in the multi-parameter fit, the confidence interval for each coupling is obtained after marginalizing over all others, whereas in the two-parameter case, both parameters are allowed to vary simultaneously, and the limits correspond to their maximum allowed ranges without marginalization.